-c)Organizing function of an entrepreneur:
+Organizing function of an entrepreneur:

 This refers to bringing together the men, material, machine, money, etc. to execute the plans.
-The entrepreneur assembles and organizes the above mentioned different organs of an enterprise in such a way that these combine start functioning as one, i.e., enterprise.
+The entrepreneur assembles and organizes the above-mentioned different organs of an enterprise in such a way that these combine start functioning as one, i.e., enterprise.

-2. MANAGERIAL FUNCTIONS:
+MANAGERIAL FUNCTIONS:

 In simple words, management is getting things working with and through others.
-Managerial functions is classified into 5 :
+Managerial functions are classified into 5

-a) Planning:
+Planning: